PoliteGirl/question/README.md

 ### Q : What is js?
 A : JavaScript is a programming language commonly used in web development.
 It was originally developed by Netscape as a means to add dynamic and interactive elements to websites.

 JavaScript is a synchronous, blocking, single-threaded language.
 JavaScript is a dynamically typed language.
 In a dynamically typed language, the type of a variable is checked during run-time in contrast to statically typed language, where the type of a variable is checked during compile-time.

-JavaScript is a dynamically typed language.
-In a dynamically typed language, the type of a variable is checked during run-time in contrast to statically typed language, where the type of a variable is checked during compile-time

 ### Q : What are the different data types present in javascript?
 A : There are two types of data types in JavaScript.